 To end-users, CacheGuard is seen as a proxy so all they have to do is to configure their Web browser to use CacheGuard as a proxy, or better yet, do nothing at all if CacheGuard is implemented as a transparent proxy in their network.

 The Web GUI has been designed to be as friendly and easy to use as possible.
 We have taken particular cares to ensure its compatibility with all major well-known Web browsers such as Firefox, Safari, Opera, Chrome and MSIE in order to provide the best experience to our customers.
 Some CacheGuard Screenshots of the Web GUI are shown below.

-A set of online commands are available via the Console port or via SSH (Secure SHell) to configure/manage CacheGuard Web Gateway.
+A set of online commands are available via the Console port or via SSH (Secure SHell) to configure/manage a CacheGuard Web Gateway.
 The Console port is the basic interface of CacheGuard Web Gateway.
 It is either an RS232 serial port or a keyboard and monitor.
-As the Console port can only be used locally, SSH allows you to get access to the CLI remotely.
+When accessing the Console port is not an option, SSH allows you to remotely get access to the CLI.

 Easy to implement

 Whether you are a confirmed network/security expert or a newbie network administrator you can get started quickly with CacheGuard Web Gateway.
 The Web GUI (see CacheGuard Screenshots above) has been designed to configure and administer CacheGuard Web Gateway with just a few clicks.
 By doing so, CacheGuard-OS handles the complex task of generating a consistent set of raw files to configure all Web Security and Optimization tools integrated into the CacheGuard Web Gateway.

 Our documentation clearly describes all commands and is available online or via the Web GUI.
 Still have some questions?
 Our Technical Forum can help you to find answers.